 There are three commonly cited approaches to spectrum management (market mechanisms, administrative assignment and collective use).
-Under all the overall objective behind frequency management is the same, i.e. to promote the efficient use of the spectrum in order to maximise benefits of spectrum use for consumers.
+However in all cases the overall objective behind frequency management is the same, i.e. to promote the efficient use of the spectrum in order to maximise benefits of spectrum use for consumers.
 However, within this overall goal, the three general approaches reflect different constraints and obligations associated with the specificity of respective end users and are in this sense complementary to each other.

 Under the European regulatory framework, authorisations for spectrum use distinguish between two different licensing regimes: individual authorisations and general authorisations.
 General authorisations differ from individual authorisations in that the latter assign a certain frequency band to an individual user and effectively guarantee protection for this "primary" user.
-Administrative assignment and market based approaches to spectrum management are generally associated with individual authorisations.
+Administrative assignment and market-based approaches to spectrum management are generally associated with individual authorisations while CUS is most usually associated with general authorisations.
+In addition, high investment in networks tends to be in licensed bands whereas CUS is more appropriate where investment is primarily related to product development, often for mass market applications.

 However, the RSPG noted that, under certain circumstances, individual authorisations could also fall within the CUS approach.
-This may be particularly relevant in relation to 'light licensing regimes' where, for example, there may be a need to co-ordinate with an incumbent user; or 'private commons' where an individual (and licensed) user sets the conditions for access.
+This may be particularly relevant in relation to 'light licensing regimes' where, for example, there may be a need to coordinate with an incumbent user; or 'private commons' where an individual (and licensed) user sets the conditions for access.

-In the past, individual authorisations may have been granted (or assumed to be granted) access to spectrum on an "exclusive basis".
-While this still may be appropriate in certain circumstances, primarily for safety of life services where the avoidance of harmful interference is critical, the granting of exclusive rights is becoming less and less common.
+In the past, individual authorisations may have granted (or assumed to grant) access to spectrum on an "exclusive basis", where the licensee is the sole permitted user of the identified frequencies.
+While this still may be appropriate in certain circumstances, primarily for safety of life services where the avoidance of harmful interference is critical, the authorisation of a band exclusively for a particular service or technology is becoming less and less common.
 This is because technical developments are further increasing opportunities for sharing, especially between licence-exempt and licensed services.
-This is beginning to cause a blurring of the distinction between particular spectrum bands either being used for licence-exempt devices.
+However this does not imply that licensed use will necessarily decline, simply that there may be more sharing between licensed and collective use of spectrum.
+This further blurs the distinction between particular spectrum bands either being used for licensed or licence-exempt devices.

-The attached graphic (see annex B) seeks to identify some of the different approaches that can be considered within the CUS model (generic and specific uses, light licensing and private commons).
-It also seeks to explain how these approaches fit within the 3 approaches to spectrum management, how the level of protection may change and how different types of spectrum fee may be applied.
+The attached graph (see annex B) seeks to identify some of the different approaches that can be considered within the CUS model (generic and specific uses, light licensing and private commons).
+It also seeks to explain how these approaches fit within the three approaches to spectrum management, how the level of protection may change and how different types of spectrum fee may be applied.